-Anatomy and Physiology I is the first part of a two-course sequence.
-It is a study of the structure and function of the human body including cells, tissues and organs of the following systems: integumentary, skeletal, muscular, nervous and special senses.
+Anatomy and Physiology II is the second part of a two-course sequence.
+It is a study of the structure and function of the human body including the following systems: cardiovascular, immune, lymphatic, respiratory, digestive, urinary, reproductive, and endocrine.
 Emphasis is on interrelationships among systems and regulation of physiological functions involved in maintaining homeostasis.
 Students must be TSI complete in Reading, Writing, and Math before taking this class.
-Completion of CHEM 1406 or an equivalent course is recommended prior to taking this course.
+Students must also complete BIOL 2401 with a D or better.
+However, it is highly recommended that students complete BIOL 2401 with a C or better before taking BIOL 2402.